Berkshire Hathaway profit falls as insurance underwriting declines

-(Reuters) - Berkshire Hathaway Inc (BRKa.N) on Saturday said its quarterly operating profit fell, as the conglomerate run by billionaire Warren Buffett reported less income from insurance underwriting.
+Aug 3 (Reuters) - Berkshire Hathaway Inc on Saturday said its quarterly operating profit fell, as the conglomerate run by billionaire Warren Buffett reported less income from insurance underwriting.

 Second-quarter operating profit declined 11% to $6.14 billion from $6.89 billion a year earlier.